AxelBremer/RL_reprod/blogpost.md

 1. [CliffGridworld-v0](https://github.com/podondra/gym-gridworlds)
 In the cliffworld environment the agent has to move from the starting state (S) to the goals state (G), it is a classic RL example.
 We would like to test the performance of the different experience replays across multiple dificulty levels.
 We chose this environment to be the simple example.
+It has a two dimensional discrete state space.
 ![Gridworld environment](plots/cliffworld.png)
 2. [Acrobot-v1](https://gym.openai.com/envs/Acrobot-v1/)
 Acrobot stept the difficulty up from the cliffworld example.
 The agent has to swing the end of the arm above the line.
-Here we clearly see that it is a more challenging environment.
+Here we clearly see that it is a more challenging environment, it has a six dimensional continuous state space.

 1. [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/)